A stay at The Greenway hotel and spa

 The food from head chef Marcus McGuinness was excellent – good quality local ingredients combined to look Michelin-quality but at a decent size (and without the wait).
-There were two menus on offer, the market menu (£35 for two courses) and the slightly larger seasonal menu (£45 for two courses) but you could mix and match between the two.
+There were two menus on offer, the market menu and the slightly larger seasonal menu, but you could mix and match between the two.

 I started with roast Isle of Skye scallops and then the Cotswold lamb with Iranian aubergine and tamarind and they were both excellent and promptly served.
 We then shared a cheese plate and the very pretty Raspberry savarin and retired to our vast room feeling replete.

-The spa bar had a new Champagne in, the £95 Veuve Clicquot Rich which was styled to go with ice and fruit in a goblet (rather than be drunk ‘neat’ in a flute, although it worked perfectly well that way too).
+The Greenway spa bar had just got a new Champagne in, the £95 Veuve Clicquot Rich, and sommelier Rada wasn’t going to let us leave without trying it.
+This Champagne is supposed to be served go with ice and fruit in a goblet, rather than be drunk ‘neat’ in a flute, although it worked perfectly well that way too.

 The Greenway hotel and spa is a 16th-century Elizabethan manor on the outskirts of Cheltenham with 21 bedrooms, a wood-panelled dining room and a spa with hydrotherapy pool, champagne nail bar and walled garden with outdoor hot tub.
-The spa offers a range of ESPA treatments including the 85-minute Back, Face & Scalp Treatment (known as the Hero Treatment), priced at £95.
-Stay overnight from £144 per room (two sharing), including full English breakfast and access to the Elan Spa.
+The spa offers a range of ESPA treatments including the 85-minute Back, Face & Scalp Treatment (known as the Hero Treatment).

 Greenway hotel and spa, Cheltenham, Gloucestershire.
 GL51 4UG